LEB-EPFL/ALICA/docs/source/quickstart.rst

 We suggest choosing the **Live mode** option when you are just starting to use ALICA because it is the most interactive option.
+During actual acquisitions, **MM Core** is recommended due to its superior performance, unless you need to perform some image preprocessing using the MicroManager processing pipeline before feeding the images to ALICA.

 .. image:: _images/alica_setup_imagesource.png
    :alt: Select the source of the image stream.